 Her research interests include; enterprise content management, records management, information culture, e-government development, public sector information (PSI), long-term preservation of digital information, truth and reconciliation commissions and their documentation processes, the role of archives in enhancing accountability and transparency in government institutions, information access and the link to democracy and development.
-She is the author of a recently published book by Elsevier entitled "Enterprise Content Management, Records Management and Information Culture Amidst e-Government Development.
-Information about the book is available on the Internet.
+She is author of a book entitled "Enterprise Content Management, Records Management and Information Culture Amidst e-Government Development.